Exploring the Extraordinary World of Down Syndrome Artists

 • Art education gives individuals with Down Syndrome essential life skills & builds confidence.

-Rita Winkler Painting: In The Sukkah
+Rita Winkler's Painting: In The Sukkah

 Introduction to Down Syndrome and its Characteristics